 It took me a while on whether or not I should review the Sennheiser Memory Mic, but I would be doing a disservice to others if I didn’t.
 On paper, the Memory Mic looks like a fantastic bit of kit, perfect for those wanting to capture great quality audio from meetings, Instagram vloggers, or even news reporters in the field.
 But in reality, and my experience, is its a buggy mess.
 But we’ll get to the issues I’ve had in a moment.

 The product is essentially a lavaliere microphone.
-It’s a lot larger which means its heavier, so make sure you attack it to a tough piece of clothing, otherwise your clothes will droop.
+It’s a lot larger which means its heavier, so make sure you attach it to a tough piece of clothing, otherwise your clothes will droop.
 There’s a pressure clip on the back that’s rubberised so it hooks on with ease.
 It’s small enough not to intrude when holding it in their face during an interview session either.

 The Sennheiser Memory Mic has a four hour battery, but this really depends on how often you use it.
 There is a USB Type-C on the bottom which is where you charge the microphone.
 It’s a quick charge too which means you can get back into the action faster.
 It sits within a frequency range of 100Hz – 20kHz and has a high-pass filter to cut out unwanted wind sounds.
 It captures 16-bit audio at 48kHz.